disaggregation/installer/README.md

 Installation script for all repositories; the P1 logger, a deltaP disaggregator and the viewer (website)

-Download with: sudo wget https://raw.githubusercontent.com/disaggregation/installer/master/installer.sh Start with: sudo chmod +x install.sh && sudo ./installer.sh
+Download with: sudo wget https://raw.githubusercontent.com/disaggregation/installer/master/installer.sh Start with: sudo chmod +x installer.sh && sudo ./installer.sh